 Continuous observation and management of chronic conditions, especially when your patient lives with two or more, can also help track any changes in their severity.
 This can give you greater insight into the impact they have on your patient’s overall well-being.

 This insight can also help inform care decisions as you continue to work with your patient.

 Lastly, a CCM program can work with additional care management solutions, such as Behavioral Health Integration (BHI), to provide more comprehensive treatment.
 This can support greater clinical efficiency through integrated, coordinated care, and it can help further personalize your patient’s experience.

 3. Maximize Clinical Efficiency

-With CCM, your practice can engage and treat a high volume of patients remotely.
+With CCM, your practice can remotely engage and treat a high volume of patients.
 With monthly engagement occurring via phone or telehealth platforms, your practice can regularly support a continuum of care, closing gaps in service and treatment, without overlying on office visits.

 More importantly, non-complex CCM does not require provider time.
 Your staff, who is most often represented by a care manager, can perform nearly all of the tasks required for CCM.